 Is Hola VPN Safe?
 Much Better Hola VPN Alternatives in 2024

-Hola is a VPN based in Israel, and it has more than a hundred million subscribers.
-Despite its popularity, Hola was prone to hacker exploits and third-party attacks.
-What’s more, it was proven that it logged user data and sold it to third parties.
+Hola is a VPN from Israel with over a hundred million subscribers.
+Despite its large user base, Hola faced issues with hacker exploits and third-party attacks.
+It was also found to log user data and sell it to others.

-In this article, we’ll talk about Hola’s privacy and security features.
-Also, we made a list of the 5 best free Hola VPN alternatives in case you’re looking for free VPNs.
+In this article, we’ll explore Hola’s privacy and security features.
+We’ve also compiled a list of the 5 best free Hola VPN alternatives for those seeking free options.

 Best Options in 2024